skpr/proxy-app/README.md

 ## What problem are we solving?

-Skpr currently has no wau to proxy one end-point to another.
+Skpr currently has no way to proxy one end-point to another.

 ## Usage